 A plan co-sponsored by state Rep. Jeff Yaroch, of Richmond, to demand attendance of board members and officers at township meetings was advanced today in a vote by the House Local Government Committee.

 State Representative Jeff Yaroch was first elected to the Michigan House of Representatives in November 2016.
 He represents the 33rd District, which includes the townships of Armada, Lenox, Ray and Richmond, the majority of Macomb Township, the cities of Richmond and Memphis, and the villages of New Haven and Armada.

-Prior to being sworn in as a state representative, Yaroch served as a firefighter/paramedic for 25 years with the Clinton Township Fire Department.
-Yaroch ended his fire service career at the rank of Battalion Chief.
+Prior to being sworn in as a state representative, Rep. Yaroch served as a firefighter/paramedic for 25 years with the Clinton Township Fire Department.
+He ended his fire service career at the rank of Battalion Chief.
 He is also a licensed attorney.

 PUBLIC OFFICE AND AFFILIATIONS

-A lifelong resident of Macomb County, Jeff is married to Sara, also an attorney, and they have two daughters, Reagan and Madison.
+A lifelong resident of Macomb County, Rep. Yaroch is married to Sara, also an attorney, and they have two daughters, Reagan and Madison.